HaMerotz LaMillion 7

 HaMerotz LaMillion 7 is the seventh season of HaMerotz LaMillion (המירוץ למיליון, lit.
-The Race to the Million), an Israeli reality television game show based on the American series The Amazing Race.
-The seventh installment of the series features 12 teams of two with a pre-existing relationship in a race around the world to win ₪1,000,000.
+The Race to the Million), an Israeli reality competition show based on the American series The Amazing Race.
+It featured 12 teams of two with a pre-existing relationship in a race around the Eastern Hemisphere to win ₪1,000,000.
+Starting in Jerusalem, racers traveled through Israel, South Africa, Zambia, Zimbabwe, Mauritius, Nepal, China, and the Philippines before returning to Israel and finishing in Tel Aviv.

-The season premiered on 15 July 2019 on Channel 13 with the finale on 22 September 2019 and is hosted by Ron Shahar.
+The season premiered on 15 July 2019 on Channel 13 with the finale on 22 September 2019 and was hosted by Ron Shahar.

-Models Matija "Tia" Galili and Fatima "Fay" Jakite were the winners of this season.
+Models Matija "Tia" Galili and Fatima "Fay" Jakite were the winners of this season, while newlyweds Karin and Ariel Kleinberg finished second, and twins Haviv and Itzak Maman finished third.

 Production

 Development and filming

 In October 2018, news broke that Reshet would be filming the seventh and eighth seasons of HaMerotz LaMillion back-to-back with filming set to begin in November and into December.
 This is the first Amazing Race franchise to film two installments during a 54-day production.

-Filming for the seventh season began on November 4, when passersby noticed a crane and Amazing Race flags on the grounds of the Knesset.
+Filming for the seventh season began on 4 November 2018, when passersby noticed a crane and Amazing Race flags on the grounds of the Knesset.
 Speaker Yuli-Yoel Edelstein later confirmed in a statement that the Knesset was being used as a filming location for HaMerotz LaMillion as part of the seventieth anniversary celebration of the establishment of the legislature.
 The next day, the teams were spotted at Ben Gurion Airport.

 The season visited two continents and eight countries and was the first time that an Amazing Race franchise visited Nepal, a country which has yet to be visited by the original American edition.

 This season also included a companion series that aired on ZOOM entitled Zoom in on the Race, which featured comedians Duvdevani and Kovach following the filming of the season.